Jorge72050/LHNT-25-26-Prosthetics-Project/README.md

 #### *Electronics*:
 - Design the joints and tensile forces behind them to allow for the opening and closing of the hand.
 Responsible for electronics and wiring of the prosthetic hand.
 - Team Lead: Zara Siddiqi
-- Members: Alicia Richard, Aprameya Sudharsan, Zara Siddqi, Alper Yusuf
+- Members: Alicia Richard, Aprameya Sudharsan, Zara Siddqi, Alper Yusuf, Isabella Ramirez-Corral, Tharani Arulentiran

 #### *Design Team*:
 - Design the prosthetic hand and mounts necessary for motor placement and control.